YuzheWu/SICP/README.md

 # SICP
-Solutions to exercises from SICP
+Solutions to exercises from the book Structure and Interpretation of Computer Programs